Menu Close

 Read more

-Sustainable Living Festival 18 May, Medowie Community Centre.
-A fun day full of workshops, activities, live entertainment, local community groups, speakers, a huge market, street food, live tunes, kids zone, preloved stalls, gourmet produce & more, featuring a host of sustainable initiatives!
-Curated by EcoNetwork and Homegrown Markets.
+EcoNetwork Port Stephens is excited to be working with Homegrown Markets to bring together a fantastic Sustainable Living Festival, building on the success of our 2022 Sustainable Futures Festival.
+Join us for an exciting community day full of workshops, activities, live entertainment, community groups, speakers, a huge market, street food, live tunes, kids zone, preloved stalls, gourmet produce & more, featuring a host of sustainable initiatives!

 Read more